DataDog/documentation/content/en/logs/archives/_index.md

 {{< img src="logs/archives/log_archives_s3_multiple.png" alt="Archive page view" responsive="true" style="width:75%;">}}

-## Create and Configure a Storage Bucket
+## Create and configure a storage bucket

 {{< tabs >}}
 {{% tab "AWS S3" %}}

-Go into your [AWS Console][1] and [create an S3 bucket][2] to send your archives to.
+Go into your [AWS console][1] and [create an S3 bucket][2] to send your archives to.
 Be careful not to make your bucket publicly readable.

 Next, grant Datadog permissions to write log archives to your S3 bucket.
 US site users do this with role delegation.
 EU site users do this with the bucket policy.

 1. Set up the [AWS integration][3] for the AWS account that holds your S3 bucket.
 This involves [creating a role][4] that Datadog can use to integrate with AWS Cloudwatch.

-2. Add the following two permission statements to [the IAM policies of your Datadog role][5] (be sure to edit the bucket names and, if desired, specify the paths that contain your log archives).
+2. Add the following two permission statements to [the IAM policies of your Datadog role][5].
+Edit the bucket names and, if desired, specify the paths that contain your log archives.
 The `GetObject` and `ListBucket` permissions allow for [Rehydrating from Archives][6].
 The `PutObject` permission is sufficient for uploading archives.

     ```